2. Mallory Green

 Mallory Green will be at 3401-3601 Mallory Lane and feature hotels, some retail and office space.
 Al. Neyer, a Cincinnati real estate developer, is building in partnership with New York Life, a speculative 175,000 square foot, five-story Class A office building, Also on the site Dakota Legacy Group, out of North Dakota, will separately develop two hotels on the 18-acre site.

-The groundbreaking was just more than a month ago.
-And tenants may be able to start moving in by the end of 2018.
+Tenants may be able to start moving in by the end of 2018.

 In partnership with New York Life, commercial real estate development company Al. Neyer announced in February the acquisition of 18 acres of land from Duke Realty for the project.

 “This development is exactly what Nashville’s major office users are looking for,” Rob Gage, vice president of real estate development at Al. Neyer, said.
 “We aggressively pursued this parcel because of its picturesque setting and natural stream.”

 While Neyer will start work on the office building, Dakota will start on the hotels.
 They are a Staybridge Suites and a Hyatt House.